paolobiondo/nodejs-beer-api/README.md

 Database: MySQL  \
 ORM: typeorm

-1) create an .env file inside the folder server with this code:
+1) create an .env file inside the folder /server with this code:
 ```
 PORT = 3000
 DB_HOST = 127.0.0.1